 The 2017 Term Loan will mature on February 1, 2022.
-Each advance under the 2017 Term Loan accrues interest at a floating per annum rate equal to one-half of one percent above the prime rate (as published in the money rates section of The Wall Street Journal).
-The 2017 Term Loan provides for interest-only payments monthly until August 31, 2019.
-Thereafter, amortization payments will be payable monthly in equal installments of principal and variable interest to fully amortize the outstanding principal over the remaining term of the loan.
+Each advance under the 2017 Term Loan accrues interest at a floating per annum rate equal to onehalf of one percent above the prime rate (as published in the money rates section of The Wall Street Journal).
+The 2017 Term Loan provided for interestonly payments monthly until August 31, 2019.
+On September 1, 2019, the Company began making amortization payments on the Term Loan, which will continue to be payable monthly in equal installments of principal and variable interest to fully amortize the outstanding principal over the remaining term of the loan.
 The monthly interest is subject to recalculation upon a change in the prime rate.
-The Company may prepay the 2017 Term Loan in full but not in part provided that the Company (i) provides five business days' prior written notice to SVB, (ii) pays on the date of such prepayment (A) all outstanding principal plus accrued and unpaid interest, and (B) a prepayment premium of 3% if prepaid before the first anniversary but before the second anniversaries, and 1% if prepaid after the second anniversary.
+The Company may prepay the 2017 Term Loan in full but not in part provided that the Company (i) provides five business days' prior written notice to SVB, (ii) pays on the date of such prepayment for all outstanding principal plus accrued and unpaid interest, 1% if prepaid after the second anniversary.

 Amounts outstanding during an event of default are payable upon SVB's demand and shall accrue interest at an additional rate of 4.0% per annum of the past due amount outstanding.
-The events of default under the Loan Agreement include, but are not limited to, the Company's failure to make any payments of principal or interest under the Loan Agreement or other transaction documents, the Company's breach or default in the performance of any covenant under the Loan Agreement or other transaction documents, the Company's breach or default in the performance of any covenant under the Loan Agreement or other transaction documents, the Company's breach or default in the performance of any covenant under the Loan Agreement or other transaction documents, the Company's insolvency or bankruptcy, any attachment or judgment on the Company's assets in excess of approximately \$0.3 million, or the occurrence of any default under any agreement or obligation of the Company involving indebtedness in excess of approximately \$0.3 million.
+The events of default under the Loan Agreement include, but are not limited to, the Company's failure to make any payments of principal or interest under the Loan Agreement or other transaction documents, the Company's breach or default in the performance of any covenant under the Loan Agreement or other transaction documents, the Company's breach or default in the performance of any covenant under the Loan Agreement or other transaction documents, the Company's insolvency or bankruptcy, any attachment or judgment on the Company's assets in excess of approximately \$0.3 million, or the occurrence of any default under any agreement or obligation of the Company involving indebtedness in excess of approximately \$0.3 million.
 If an event of default occurs, SVB is entitled to take enforcement action, including acceleration of amounts due under the Loan Agreement.